nyex/energy-tracking/README.md

 file=$HOME/energy.csv
 average=$HOME/av-energy.csv
 chart=$HOME/energy-graph.png
+firsthour=7
+lasthour=21
 viewer=feh
 ```

 You can create it yourself before running the script and edit the paths and your favorite image viewer accordinly if you want.

 The default `energy.csv` file assumes you want to track your energy from 7h to 21h because those are the hours _I want to track myself_.
+Change `firsthour` and `lasthour` before running the script if you want to track different hours and the script will generate `energy.csv` according to your needs.
+And yes, hours must be in 24h format.

-It is a simple .csv file that starts with just one column and looks like this:
+`energy.csv` is a simple .csv file that starts with just one column and looks like this:

 ```
 07:00